 These are also quite cheap and effective.
 In fact, they work a bit like trackers and their charges are very low, usually less than 0.5%.
 Also, you don’t have to pay stamp duty on them.
 See our article about ETFs here for more information.

 Some managed funds (that is funds that are actually ‘managed’ by real people rather than a computer) do well – sometimes very well.
 But the majority of them don’t.
-In fact about 85% of funds that are managed by the guys in the city under perform compared to the stock market.
+In fact, about 75% of funds that are managed by the guys in the City under-perform compared to the general performance of the stock market.
 Not only that, but you are often charged a lot for the privilege of losing your money!

 When you are choosing a managed fund remember that the annual fees are very important.
 Try to avoid ones with higher fees unless they have an exceptional track record.
 Also, there are some ‘star’ fund managers whose funds have consistently outperformed the stock market, and their funds are generally worth considering.